 - Understanding the fundamentals of downstream processing for biochemical product recovery.

-- Assessing the impact of change in unit's operations and the impact on the process.
+- Assessing the impact of change on overall process performance.

-- Examining traditional unit operations, as well as new concepts and emerging technology that is likely to benefit biochemical product recovery in the future.
+- Examining traditional unit operations, as well as new concepts and emerging technologies that are likely to benefit biochemical product recovery in the future.

-- Analyzing both analytical and process validation issues that are critical to successful manufacturing, focusing on large-scale, high-purity protein production.
+- Understanding analytical and process validation issues that are critical to successful manufacturing.

-- Addressing centrifugation, chromatography, filtration, membrane processes, an introduction to continuous processing, process economics, process synthesis and simulation, and regulatory issues and validation.
+- Introduction to continuous processing, process economics, process synthesis and simulation, and regulatory issues and validation.

 - Engineers and scientists interested in design, economics, validation optimization and scale-up of biochemical product recovery;

-- Protein biochemists and chemists involved in design of recovery processes;
+- Protein biochemists and chemists involved in design and optimization of biologics recovery processes;

 - Managers responsible for biochemical process development;